Is the Philip Morris Dividend Safe & Will It Grow?

 Philip Morris has an A2 and A credit rating from Moody’s and S&P, respectively.
 These ratings represent “investment grade – low credit risk”.

-Most solid dividend paying companies hold investment grade credit ratings.
-And I was glad to see in the investor materials that management clearly states they “remain fully committed to maintaining our current credit rating”.
+Most solid dividend-paying companies hold investment-grade credit ratings.
+And I was glad to see in the company’s investor materials that management clearly states they “remain fully committed to maintaining our single A credit rating”.

 Philip Morris Dividend Safety